PhantomAppDevelopment/firebase-as3/examples/README.md

 ## FileManager.mxml

 An Apache Flex example that demonstrates how to use Firebase Auth, Firebase Storage and Firebase Database to store and manage user images.
-Every user will have their own private folder where they will be able to upload, doanload and delete their images.
+Every user will have their own private folder where they will be able to upload, download and delete their images.

 You will require the following Database Rules: